TheToasterMonster/minesweeper/README.md

 Minesweeper client made in Unity (2020.3.29f1).

 ## Controls
-- Left-Click to reveal a square
+- Left-click to reveal a square
-- Right-Click to mark/unmark a square with a flag
+- Right-click to mark/unmark a square with a flag

 ## Screenshots
 ![](Resources/Screenshots/starting.png)\